Kietpawpan/encryption/README.md

 ### The Cipher Output
 The plaintext you get back after decryption is a WordArray object.
 The default is an OpenSSL-compatible format.
+You can access to all the parameters used during encryption:
 ```
 var encrypted = CryptoJS.AES.encrypt("Message", "Secret Passphrase");
 ​